Chargeback clusters as an AML red flag

 Improving Customer Service and Support Structures

-Enhancing customer service and support structures directly impacts customer satisfaction and can reduce chargebacks.
+Enhancing customer service and support structures directly impacts customer satisfaction and can reduce disputes.
 Providing timely and accessible support fosters goodwill and provides customers with resolutions before they consider filing a chargeback.

 Investing in robust support channels, such as live chat, email, and telephone support, creates multiple avenues for customer engagement.
 For example, streamlined complaint handling can lead to quicker resolutions, addressing issues like missed deliveries or product dissatisfaction before they escalate into chargebacks.
 A proactive customer support strategy can significantly lower chargeback occurrences and improve overall customer experiences.